drarnau/MeasureElasticity/README.md

     - Produces all plots in Figures 1 and 2 in `.eps` format.
     - Produces Tables 2 and 3 of the paper in latex format.

-Both codes store all in folder `Tables/` and all plots in folder `Figures/`.
+Both codes store all tables in folder `Tables/` and all plots in folder `Figures/`.
 Below we detail all the files in `RawData/`.
 We provide the URLs from which we have downloaded the files.